asia-pacific-energy-research-centre/macro_variables_9th/README.md

 8. Put final results in the `results` directory.
 9. Name all files to reflect their content or function.

+Note: input data for the models is not pushed to git.
+They are available from public sources (or from internal directories (Teams)) that you will need to save in the relevant location in the data folder on your cloned repository.

 ## Using Conda

 ### Creating the Conda environment